Have your say

 - better anticipation of management needs due to changes in fisheries and the fishing population;

 - involving fishers more in citizen science programs; and

 - more attention to fishing infrastructure needs.

-How will the Strategy be managed?A Steering Committee will oversee the project, review milestones and advise on policy considerations.
-The committee comprises members from DPIPWE, TARFish, IMAS and the recreational fishing community.
+How the Strategy is managedA Steering Committee oversees the project.
+The committee includes members from DPIPWE, TARFish, IMAS and the recreational fishing community.

 Expert input will be sought when required by assembling reference groups.